Scheduled at 9:15am in WB I on Thursday, November 16 ().#9189

 - Innovative tools in the academic setting

-Alternate Format, Assistive Technology, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Uncategorized
+Accessible Course Design, Alternate Format, Assistive Technology, Teaching about Accessibility in Curriculum, Uncategorized

 Jeff Buhse has been the Assistive Technologist at the University of Manitoba for over 7 years.
 He has recently opened the Assistive Technology Lab and has consulted a number of university committees for implementing the Accessibility for Manitoban's Act (focusing specifically in digital and document accessibility).